- #Digital transformation

 Your enterprise app must be protected from viruses, cyber exposure, untrusted external network, denial-of-service attacks, and many others we listed in the Enterprise Security Apps clause above.
-The security risks are impossible to eliminate by your in-house development team, but there are software security companies that specialize particularly on protection.
-They provide security audit and services.
+The security risks are impossible to eliminate by your in-house development team, but there are software security companies that specialize particularly in protection.
+They provide security audits and services.

 Ineffective design can lead to the poor functioning of an enterprise and financial losses.
 It may result in a user-unfriendly and non-intuitive interface.
-To exclude these threats a thorough UX analysis should be conducted by mutual efforts with your vendor on the early stage of development of enterprise software.
+To exclude these threats, a thorough UX analysis should be conducted by mutual efforts with your vendor in the early stage of the development of enterprise software.
 It will help define the users of the app and carefully examine their needs.

 Some companies do not conduct any analysis and end up going bust as employees will have difficulties using a faulty app.
 As the stakes are great for the enterprise, it is better to assign this huge and time-consuming task to the vendor’s web design team experienced in UX/UI cycle development.
 It will be easier and less expensive than to conduct the whole research on your own or hire an analytics company.

-The areas of focus to build an effective enterprise software
+The areas of focus to build an enterprise software application

 The user journey

-How willingly the users utilize an enterprise app, how much time they spend on their tasks, and eventually, how their performance influences business processes in the company, depend on convenient user journey.
+How willingly the users utilize an enterprise app, how much time they spend on their tasks, and eventually, how their performance influences business processes in the company depend on a convenient user journey.

 It is your area of primary concern to understand what the users want when they interact with your corporate web app: their feelings, needs, convenience, steps taken to achieve their goals in a few clicks.
 And it is the area of responsibility of your outsourcing vendor to deliver it.